 - Preheat your oven to 350℉.

-- In a medium bowl, combine the flour, brown sugar, cinnamon, butter and salt.
+- Make the crumb topping.
+In a small bowl, combine the flour, brown sugar, cinnamon, butter and salt.
 Pinch the ingredients together with your fingers until everything is moistened by the butter and able to stick together.

-- In a small bowl, mix together the powdered sugar, vanilla, whole milk, and salt until you get a smooth consistency.
+- Make the glaze.
+In a small bowl, mix together the powdered sugar, vanilla, whole milk, and salt until you get a smooth consistency.
+Drizzle over the freshly baked muffins.